Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 Yield curve

-- 10 year minus 2 year: +0.47%, down -0.03% w/w (-0.04 - 0.67) (new one year high)
+- 10-year minus 2-year: +0.47%, down -0.03% w/w (-0.04 - 0.67) (new one-year high)

-- 10 year minus 3 month: +0.50%, down -0.04% w/w (-0.52 - 0.70)
+- 10-year minus 3-month: +0.50%, down -0.04% w/w (-0.52 - 0.70)

-- 2 year minus Fed funds: +0.12%, down -0.02% w/w
+- 2-year minus Fed funds: +0.12%, down -0.02% w/w

 (Graph at FRED Graph | FRED | St. Louis Fed )